Delving Deep into the World of Words Beginning with "On": A Comprehensive Exploration

 -

 Onset: (as discussed above) In this context, it also refers to the activation or starting of a process or mechanism.
-For instance, "The onset of the alarm woke everyone up."
+Here's a good example: "The onset of the alarm woke everyone up."

 -